How much does cosplay cost?

-Almost always involves armoured cosplays, or cosplays that require very specific patterns or designs, such as a fur suit.
+Almost always involves armored cosplays, or cosplays that require very specific patterns or designs, such as a fur suit.
 Using expensive material like Worbla or very special equipment like LED lighting… It also includes making cosplays entirely from scratch.

 Good for: In terms of being economical, I do NOT recommend going for cosplays in the Very High range unless you: have a LOT of money sitting around OR you make a high enough income to do so.
 If you don’t meet those two criteria, I would suggest sticking to a more budget-friendly cosplay.

 Accessories and props can easily add up the cosplay cost, pushing the costume from low range to mid-range or upper middle range.
 For example, the gunblade for Squall Leonhart was $100, which was almost more than the actual costume itself.
 Same thing if you were cosplaying Sora from Kingdom Hearts; the costume might be cheap but making a Keyblade could be expensive, depending what kind of material you use.
 I’d say it’s worth the money because it makes your cosplays so much cooler!

 3. How to save up for cosplaying properly

 Now that you know how to figure out the costs of a cosplay, how do you go about saving up for one?
 For some, it’s easier said than done.

 One reader messaged me, telling me that while she had no problem saving up money, she ended up using it really fast.
 And what ends up happening is because her money goes so fast, she doesn’t have any money left for cosplaying!